UoSAT-2

 UoSAT-2, which is also known as UO-11 and OSCAR-11, is a British satellite orbiting in Low Earth Orbit.
 The satellite functions as an amateur radio transmitter (known as an OSCAR) and was built at the University of Surrey.
 It launched into orbit in March 1984 and remains orbital and active, though unstable with irregular periods of transmission.
-All of the Analog telemetry channels have failed, making telemetry from OSCAR 11 useless.
-The satellite was still heard transmitting telemetry in 2015, thirty years after launch.
+All of the analogue telemetry channels failed in 2005, but as of 2014 the status channels were still operational.
+The satellite was still heard transmitting telemetry in 2025, forty-one years after launch.

-It was operated by Surrey Satellite Technology Ltd. (SSTL).
+It was operated by Surrey Satellite Technology Ltd.

 Characteristics

 The satellite was the second in the UoSAT series of satellites built by University of Surrey; preceded by UoSAT-1 and followed by UoSAT-3.

 The satellite carries a Digitalker speech synthesiser, magnetometers, a CCD camera, a Geiger-Müller tube, and a microphone to detect the vibrations of micrometeoroid impacts.
 Like UoSAT-1 it transmits telemetry data on the VHF beacon at 1200 baud, using asynchronous AFSK, though now all analogue telemetry channels have failed; on an FM receiver the audio signal resembles the cassette data format of the contemporary BBC Micro computer.
 Actually it is a BASICODE signal, but no citation.
 Slight modulation had also been observed on the S band beacon.

 UoSAT-2's solar arrays were bought at a premium compared to those of UoSAT-1, the design having been space tested by its predecessor.